melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-api.md

 **A managed GraphQL API service**.
 You get an API without writing API code and worrying about the deployment.
 You defined schemas, queries, mutations, connect schemas to sources and resolvers.
 Both real-time and on-demand connections are supported similar to API Gateway.

-### AWS Transit Gateway

-AWS Transit Gateway connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.

 ### AWS Storage Gateway

-AWS Storage Gateway gives your applications on-premises and in-cloud access to virtually unlimited cloud storage.
-It is for on premises cloud storage (like a Google Drive).
-It gives you a local, low-latency cache.
+Gives on-premises "limitless" cloud storage, like a Google Drive.
 There are three types: Tape, File and Volume Gateway.